 When debtors state that they are not eligible for a social security number, the standing trustee must inquire further in order to verify identity.
-11 U.S.C § 521(h), 28 U.S.C. § 586(b).
-In that situation, proof of an Individual Tax Identification Number (ITIN) issued by the IRS for those people not eligible for a social security number is acceptable documentation.
+11 U.S.C. § 521(h), 28 U.S.C. § 586(b).
+In that situation, proof of an Individual Tax Identification Number (ITIN) issued by the IRS for those not eligible for a social security number is acceptable documentation.

 If the debtor's identity cannot be confirmed, or the social security number listed on the debtor's bankruptcy documents cannot be confirmed or is incorrect, the standing trustee must refer the matter to the United States Trustee.
 28 U.S.C. § 586(b).
 See the Supplemental Materials for the Notice to United States Trustee of Debtor Identity Problem.
+Representatives of corporate debtors testifying at the meeting of creditors must produce an original government issued photo identification.
+The standing trustee should separately verify the tax identification number of the corporation.